Suggestions

 Please Note

-By showing a mix of similar and different Topics, Crystal offers you a balance between informed guidance and out-of-the-box tips that may spark curiosity for alternative data exploration paths.
+By showing a mix of similar and different Topics, Crystal offers a balance between informed guidance and out-of-the-box tips that may spark curiosity for alternative data exploration paths.

 How Does It Work?